0xprinc/checks-while-hacks/README.md

 54. Always try to be consistent with the interface contract otherwise the call will lead to the fallback.
 55. Making a new owner is a crucial thing, so a new function to accept the ownership should be made so that the ownership don't go in the hands of some wrong person or a smart contract which can not do anything.
 56. In Solidity any address can be casted into specific contract, even if the contract at the address is not the one being casted.
 This can be exploited to hide malicious code.
-57. Don't use `erecover` and `signature` to verify the user as these cause signature malleability.
+57. Don't use `ecrecover` and `signature` in general to verify the user as these cause signature malleability.
+58. While using `ecrocover`, the return value should also be checked to be non-zero(zero states invalid signature).
-58. delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
+59. delete every entry of the mapping before deleting the mapping itself, otherwise the getter function will still work by giving all the mapping values
-59. Look out for signature replay attacks.
+60. Look out for signature replay attacks.
-60. Use underscores or constants for number literals for better readability and also for unexpected human error.
+61. Use underscores or constants for number literals for better readability and also for unexpected human error.
-61. Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
+62. Use bytes.concat() instead of abi.encodePacked(), since this is preferred since 0.8.4
-62. Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
+63. Any inconsistency in formula for calculation may cause the loss of the funds and also minting additional funds,<br> example can be use of Math.min(a, b) which change suddenly when the condition changes.
-63. Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc., coding using this assumption will lead to the casting errors
+64. Don't assume the implementations of ERC20, ERC721 tokens in their contracts, such as decimals, approve functions etc., coding using this assumption will lead to the casting errors
-64. Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
+65. Look for the statements that can be skipped and still takes to the same blockchain state, for example some external call without any return values, some non-relevant require statements.
-65. Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.
+66. Try to read all the ERC20 Implementations in scope as their definitions can be different from what is expected.
-66. `Round Up` should be done while taking the tokens in so that no one can be privileged while depositing a lower amount.
+67. `Round Up` should be done while taking the tokens in so that no one can be privileged while depositing a lower amount.
-67. `Round down` should be done while transfering tokens from protocol to user so that no user can get the same value while having lower deposit.
+68. `Round down` should be done while transfering tokens from protocol to user so that no user can get the same value while having lower deposit.
-68. Use `PULL` over `PUSH` while updating the state variables to mitigate the inclusion of blacklisted entities to become active.
+69. Use `PULL` over `PUSH` while updating the state variables to mitigate the inclusion of blacklisted entities to become active.
 This also uses gas only whenever necessary
-69. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
+70. Try not to use the `percentage`, because it introduces the division and then rounding occurs.
 Also include a 100% cap while including a percentage.
-70. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
+71. It is necessary to make the lines in constructor in proper order, this really affect the initial state of the protocol.
 Example. a function called inside the constructor takes value of an uninitialized variable, hence will fail to give correct output.
-71. A good practice while dealing with nonReentrant modifier.
+72. A good practice while dealing with nonReentrant modifier.
 Try not to make the state variable public, instead make a public getter by yourself with a nonReentrant modifier.
-72. Some good practices to save some gas involve :
+73. Some good practices to save some gas involve :
     - using ++i instead of i++
     - using calldata to load the info instead of memory
     - not equating with boolean inside the if-else statement